 A new appreciation for moths

 My dog loves the moths in my yard.
 Specifically, she loves to eat them.
 We discovered this because my dog is also afraid of the dark.
 Consequently, we leave the back porch light on at night so she will go do her business outside, rather than on our living room floor.
 While she is outside, she likes to chow down on the big moths and June bugs attracted to the porch light.
 She has helped me develop a new appreciation for moths.

 It used to be that I ignored moths, or most of them, anyway.
 I always enjoyed the sphinx moths that would visit my 4-o’clocks in the evening and the snowberry clearwings that would visit various flowers during the day.
 But most moths were things you didn’t want in your house because they would eat your grandmother’s Persian rug or your expensive wool suit hanging in the closet.
 Or, they might dive bomb you as you tried to get into your door at night if you left the outside light on.

 Snowberry Clearwing Moth

-But my attitude towards these mostly-nocturnal insects is changing.
+But my attitude is changing.
 Perhaps it’s sympathy for the hapless creatures being gobbled up, or maybe it’s curiosity about the occasional colorful wing left behind on the deck in the morning.
 It could be I just want to be able to name my dog’s culinary delights.
 Whatever the reason, I’ve started trying to identify them.